-Julie A. Cerio was appointed Director of Economic Development for Onondaga County in March 2014.
+Julie A. Cerio is an attorney in private practice at the Cerio Law Offices.
+She handles all of the hearings for indicated reports of child abuse and maltreatment for the Department of Social Services in Onondaga County.
+She is proud to be on the Law Guardian Panel.
+In 2008, Julie was awarded the Honorable Michael F. Dillon Law Guardian Award for exceptional representation of children in the Fourth Department.
+She served as Onondaga County's Director of Economic Development for Onondaga County from 2014 - 2018.
 Prior to joining Economic Development, she practiced Law in Syracuse with her husband Thomas at the Cerio Law Offices.
 Her practice focused primarily on Matrimonial and Family Court matters.
 Julie joined the Law Guardian panel in 2001.
-In 2008 she won the Honorable Michael F. Dillon award for excellence in the representation of children in the 4th Judicial Department.
+In 2008, she won the Honorable Michael F. Dillon award for excellence in the representation of children in the 4th Judicial Department.
 Julie was a panel speaker for the Onondaga County Bar Association's Family Court Practice Program twice in 2013.
 Julie also worked for the Department of Social Services as an attorney representing the County in Administrative hearings.
 Julie and her husband Tom have four children and reside in Syracuse.